-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Lake George (Spring Valley Reservoir): 25 panfish in total may be kept... - Mississippi River (Including Lake Pepin): From its confluence with the St. Croix River downstream, is part of the Wisconsin-Minnesota boundary waters.
-See those regulations on page 66. - Nugget Lake: Only largemouth or smallmouth bass under 14" may be kept except one fish may be over 18" - St. Croix River: Is part of the Wisconsin-Minnesota boundary waters.
-See those regulations on page 66.
+- Lake George: Twenty-five panfish may be kept. - Mississippi River (including Lake Pepin): From its confluence with the St. Croix River downstream, is part of the Wisconsin-Minnesota boundary waters.
+See those regulations on page 77. - Nugget Lake: Only largemouth or smallmouth bass under 14" may be kept, except one fish may be over 18". - St. Croix River: Is part of the Wisconsin-Minnesota boundary waters.
+See those regulations on page 77.